President – Malcolm Mitchell

 His next post brought him to Scotland where he became the first Scottish Region Secretary of The Professional Golfers’ Association in 1975.
 In addition to starting ‘The Tartan Tour’, still the most successful of all the PGA Regions, Malcolm introduced a number of innovations including the PGA Scottish Dinner, The Patrons’ Scheme, Training Seminars for Assistants and obtained TV coverage for the PGA Scottish Championship.
 He was a made a Life Member of the Scottish Golf Union in 1977 for services to golf in Scotland.
 On leaving The PGA, a series of Sales and Marketing posts followed, including with Rank Xerox, Dundee City Council, SPAR Scotland and The Army, before he finished his working life as a supply teacher at High Schools in Fife.
 Malcolm was made Captain of The New Golf Club, St Andrews in 2000 and went on to be President of the Past Captains’ Society for two years.

-Junior Vice President – David Fleming
+Senior Vice-President – David Fleming

-David hails from Carnoustie having spent his childhood living just a good drive from the second fairway on the Burnside Course and was educated at Arbroath High School.
+David is from Carnoustie and having spent his childhood living just a good drive from the second fairway on the Burnside Course was educated at Arbroath High School.
 He joined the Bank of Scotland in Dundee in 1974 and his 36-year career took him to Aberdeen in various Managerial roles and latterly as Area Director for Corporate Banking responsible for Tayside, Moray and Highlands & Islands when he was based in Inverness.
 David is a Fellow of the Institute of Bankers in Scotland and is now Aberdeen based.
 David keeps an interest in business life and while he has now given up several Director and Non-Exec Director roles he remains a Member of the Institute of Directors and sits on the Aberdeen Local Committee of that Organisation.

 David’s Great Uncle, Alex Black, was one of the many famous sons of Carnoustie who emigrated to the States as a Pro & Club maker, having initially worked under another famous son of Carnoustie and winner of US Opens ‘Alex Smith’ when he first emigrated in 1909.